Bikash01293/Dragging/README.md

 Finally the overall project is a part of the drive where we can drag and drop files, hence can selet files to upload.

+Note: Development server of create-react-app does not auto refresh, so please refresh the page after using `npm start`.